The online program for rural educators begins each Fall term.

 This program is designed primarily for, but not limited to, aspiring leaders in rural school districts, and the curriculum has been tailored to address the challenges faced by rural schools.
 An online delivery and a program design that incorporates interactive learning sessions was chosen so that educators outside of the most populated areas could come together in a highly collaborative, targeted program.

 All coursework is completed entirely online in four consecutive terms (Fall, Spring, Summer, Fall).
 All students will need to complete a comprehensive at-home exam prior to graduation.

 To see a typical list of courses per term, visit an example Current Program Students page.

 The program coordinators can help you determine which online delivery option best fits your needs.

 Each course will include synchronous learning sessions where the professor and students meet online at the same time.
-These sessions are tentatively planned for most Mondays and Thursdays from 4:00 to 5:30 p.m.
-MT.
+These sessions are tentatively planned for Mondays from 5:00 to 7:00 p.m. and one Wednesday per month from 5:00 to 6:00 p.m. (all Mountain Time).
 Students will have input on session scheduling.

 Spencer Weiler, PhD